 The Food and Drug Administration (FDA) warns that some popular nonprescription acne lotions, cleansers and other skin products can cause a serious reaction.
-This type of reaction is quite rare, so don't confuse it with the redness, irritation or itchiness where you've applied medications or products.
+This type of reaction is quite rare, so don't confuse it with any redness, irritation or itchiness that occurs in areas where you've applied medications or products.

 Seek emergency medical help if after using a skin product you experience:

-- Swelling of the eyes, face, lips or tongue
+Swelling of the eyes, face, lips or tongue

-- Tightness of the throat
+Tightness of the throat

 Four main factors cause acne:

-- Excess oil production
+Excess oil (sebum) production

-- Hair follicles clogged by oil and dead skin cells
+Hair follicles clogged by oil and dead skin cells

 Acne typically appears on your face, forehead, chest, upper back and shoulders because these areas of skin have the most oil (sebaceous) glands.
 Hair follicles are connected to oil glands.